How do we register for an event?

 We do 1 on 1 or group private lessons.
 For more info go to our private lesson page here.

-Do we need our own skateboarding equipment?
+Do we need our own skateboarding equipment or can I bring my own equipment?

 Are your events free?